 It is a social media platform that enables people to share their thoughts, ideas and news in short messages of up to 140 characters.

 The idea behind Twitter is that you can connect with anyone in the world who shares your interests.
 You can follow people who share your passions, values and goals.
 The more followers you have, the more popular you will be seen on Twitter.

 Twitter has become an important part of our daily lives and businesses cannot afford to ignore it.
 It’s an excellent way for businesses to reach out to their target audience and engage with them in real-time.

-Just like, if you are looking for a pawn shop in my area, you can use twitter to find one.
+For example, if you are looking for a pawn shop in my area, you can use twitter to find one.
 You can search for ‘pawn shops near me’ or ‘best pawn shops in my city’ on Google and see what results come up.
 You can then use Twitter to see if anyone has tweeted about any of these establishments or if they have reviews on Yelp or Google Local Reviews page.

 To get started with Twitter marketing, read on for some awesome resources!

 In this guide, you will learn how to create a Twitter account for your business, create effective tweets, find relevant hashtags, and more.